PHES-ODM/PHES-ODM-MapGenerator/README.md

 ## ODM v1 to ODM v2

-Mapping between ODM v1 and v2 involves parsing the ODM v2 Data Dictionary to extract all information pertaining to mapping between slots and enumerations.
+Generating the LinkML mapping specification files for mapping between ODM v1 and v2 involves parsing the ODM v2 Data Dictionary to extract all information pertaining to mapping between slots and enumerations.
+Generating the ODM v1 to ODM v2 LinkML mapping specification files is the only mapping between datasets that does not use [Mapping Files](#mapping-files) and the [General CLI](#general-cli).
+In the future, ODM v1 to ODM v2 will be switched over to use [Mapping Files](#mapping-files).
 The script [src/make_v1_to_v2.py](src/make_v1_to_v2.py) will generate all mapping spec (YAML) files to map from ODM v1 to ODM v2.
 To run the script, execute:

 ```console
 cd src